SumoLogic/js-sumo-logger/README.md

 ```
 $ npm run cover
 ```

-***Browser***

-Test are in `jasminetest/sumologic-logger-spec.js` and can be run by loading `http://[your domain:port]/jasminetest/TrackerSpecRunner.html`.

-To run the tests, open `jasminetest/sumologic-logger-spec.js` and update the `sumoTestEndpoint` variable on line 2 with your HTTP source endpoint.
-You must have already run `npm install` in the root of the repo.

-For example, if you use the Grunt server explained above, the tests will run at `https://127.0.0.1:8282/jasminetest/TrackerSpecRunner.html`.

 For a shortcut you may use the included npm test script, which will start the Grunt server and open the testRunner page: